 Expectations for the Halle Berry thriller The Call were quite modest.
-Sony Pictures announced the film’s release date only a couple of months ago, and the Best Actress Academy Award winner Halle Berry’s most recent non-X-Men star vehicle to open with more than $20m at the North American box office — even adjusting for inflation — was the $100m-budgeted (and eventual box office bomb) Catwoman, which took in $16.72 million (approx. $21.68 million today) in late July 2004, nearly nine years ago.
+Sony Pictures announced the film's release date only a couple of months ago, and the Best Actress Academy Award winner Halle Berry's most recent non-X-Men star vehicle to open with more than $20 million at the North American box office – even adjusting for inflation – was the $100 million-budgeted (and eventual box office bomb) Catwoman, which took in $16.72 million (approx. $21.68 million today) in late July 2004, nearly nine years ago.

-Once inflation is factored in, The Call won’t gross as much as Catwoman.
-In fact, The Call should trail even the non-adjusted amount earned by Halle Berry’s horror thriller Gothika ($19.28m) in Nov.
+Once inflation is factored in, The Call won't gross as much as Catwoman.
+In fact, The Call should trail even the non-adjusted amount earned by Halle Berry's horror thriller Gothika ($19.28m) in Nov.
 2003.
-Even so, the Brad Anderson-directed thriller co-starring Little Miss Sunshine’s Abigail Breslin may reach a not inconsiderable $18 million by Sunday evening.
+Even so, the Brad Anderson-directed thriller co-starring Little Miss Sunshine's Abigail Breslin may reach a not inconsiderable $18 million by Sunday evening.
 A minimum of $17 million seems guaranteed after the film raked in $6.2 million at 2,507 locations on Friday.
-Early predictions had the $13m-budgeted The Call scoring at most $10m this weekend.
+Early predictions had the $13 million-budgeted The Call scoring at most $10 million this weekend.

 Halle Berry movies

 Halle Berry won her Best Actress Academy Award for Marc Forster's drama Monster's Ball in early 2002.
 Among Berry's other film credits are Boomerang (1992), with Eddie Murphy; Losing Isaiah (1995), with Jessica Lange; Bulworth (1998), with Warren Beatty; and the Lee Tamahori-directed James Bond thriller Die Another Day (2001), with Pierce Brosnan.